keboola/developers-docs/extend/registration/index.md

 As described in the [architecture overview](/overview/), Keboola Connection (KBC) consists of many different components.
 Only those components that are registered in our **Component List** are generally available in KBC.
 The list is provided by our [Storage Component API](http://docs.keboola.apiary.io/#) in the dedicated [Components section](http://docs.keboola.apiary.io/#reference/components).
-The list of Components is manages using [Keboola Developer](https://apps.keboola.com/) portal.
+The list of Components is managed using the [Keboola Developer](https://apps.keboola.com/) portal.

-While a [Custom Science extension](/extend/custom-science/) requires registration only when offered to all KBC users, registering a [Docker extension](/extend/docker/) is mandatory at all times.
+While a [Custom Science extension](/extend/custom-science/) requires registration only when offered to all KBC users, registering a [Docker extension](/extend/docker/) is mandatory at all times (although the application may still be [hidden](#publishing-the-extension).

 That being said, any KBC user can use any registered component, unless